MaheshRKumawat/Deepfake_Detector/README.md

 and then replace line `from keras.utils import Sequence` with `from tensorflow.keras.utils import Sequence` and save it.
 <br>

+You can run the predict.ipynb file from each directory to test the model.

 ## Directory Structure
 ```
 |   .gitignore